wheelercj/emailer/README.md

 ## usage

-Download the source code, and then install it as a local package with the terminal command `python3 -m pip install -e .` while in the same folder as the source code.
-This will also install the third party dependencies listed in `requirements.txt`.
-Now you can import futuremail in other Python files saved anywhere on your computer.
-Be sure to avoid naming a Python file the same as one built into the Python language, such as `email.py`.
+Install with `pip install futuremail`.
+Be sure to avoid naming any of your Python files the same as one built into the Python language, such as `email.py`.
 I happen to use this with gmail; if you use a different email service provider, you will need to specify the email server and possibly the email port as explained in the docstrings.

 ## public functions and classes